0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 **A. Identity**

-This part of the flow consists of initialising Polygon ID SDK, creating an identifier for and identity and retreiving it, and using the identifier to authenticate the Identity.
+This part of the flow consists of initialising Polygon ID SDK, creating an identifier for an identity and retrieving it, and using the identifier to authenticate the Identity.

 #### ***1. Initiate Polygon ID SDK***